-California laws promoting EVs focus heavily on the environmental and GHG reduction benefits.181 For instance, California adopted Senate Bill 350-the Clean Energy and Pollution Reduction Act of 2015-which increased the state's renewable energy mandate on electric utilities to 50%, doubled energy efficiency requirements, and required the California Public Utilities Commission ("CPUC") to promote the electrification of the transportation sector.182 The legislature's ultimate goal through these actions is to reduce statewide emissions of GHGs to 40% below 1990 levels by 2030 and to 80% below 1990 levels by 2050.183
+California laws promoting EVs focus heavily on the environmental and GHG reduction benefits.
+For instance, California adopted Senate Bill 350-the Clean Energy and Pollution Reduction Act of 2015-which increased the state's renewable energy mandate on electric utilities to 50%, doubled energy efficiency requirements, and required the California Public Utilities Commission ("CPUC") to promote the electrification of the transportation sector.
+The legislature's ultimate goal through these actions is to reduce statewide emissions of GHGs to 40% below 1990 levels by 2030 and to 80% below 1990 levels by 2050.
+The second section of the 1990 levels by 2050.